gnobitab/RectifiedFlow/README.md

 ## [Flow Straight and Fast: Learning to Generate and Transfer Data with Rectified Flow](https://arxiv.org/abs/2209.03003)
 by *Xingchao Liu, Chengyue Gong, Qiang Liu* from UT Austin

+## InstaFlow

+Rectified Flow can be applied to Stable Diffusion and make it a one-step generator.
+See [here](https://github.com/gnobitab/InstaFlow)

 ## Introduction

 Rectified Flow is a novel method for learning transport maps between two distributions $\pi_0$ and $\pi_1$, by connecting **straight paths** between the samples and learning an ODE model.